How to open and translate XLIFF files in Lokalise online editor

 And this is it—we have covered all the main tags and attributes of the XLIFF format!

-Pluralization and interpolation in XLIFF with ICU
+Pluralization and interpolation in XLIFF files with ICU

 In some cases, you might need to represent pluralized strings in your XLIFF files; for instance, “0 apples”, “1 apple”, “10 apples”.
 But the problem is, the original specification does not cover how exactly to perform pluralization, and the developers are left on their own.

 Don’t worry—there are a few solutions available to overcome this problem, and the ICU (Internationalization Components for Unicode) is probably the most common.
-You can learn more about ICU expressions in our tutorial.
+You can learn more about ICU message format in our tutorial.
 Let’s not get too theoretical and instead discuss a simple example.
 Suppose you have an HTML page where you would like to display the following text: “Currently assigned: X tasks” where X is a number.
 As you can guess, the “X tasks” text should be pluralized because there can be zero or more tasks assigned to the current user, right?

 And so this is where the ICU message format steps in.
 Let’s create an XLIFF file with the source text for now: